h-babacan/tez/README.md

 - Product Catalogue: Users can view products in various categories.
 - User Registration and Login: New users and dealers can register and existing users can login, dealers can benefit from special discounts.
 - Basket Management: Users can add, remove and order products to their basket.
 - Admin Panel: You can control the entire site from the admin panel; you can update users, products, dealers, sub and upper categories, add and delete new ones.
+You can see the sales in the last 1 month on the chart

 ## Usage